COVID19-Campus-Recovery/campus-recovery-modeling/README.md

 # COVID-19 Campus Recovery Analytics
-A repository for tools and applications meant to inform safe return to campus decisions for colleges and universities amid the COVID-19 pandemic.
+This repository is meant to share tools and code to inform safe return to campus decisions for colleges and universities amid the COVID-19 pandemic.

 ## Campus Recovery Tools and Insights